-Risk Management - through in-house training and facilitated workshops Members of the Executive, Audit Committee and senior management received practical guidance to develop the Council's Risk Management Strategy.
-A Risk Appetite Statement was adopted in February 2019 which documents the amount and type of risk that the
+Risk Management - through in-house training and facilitated workshops members of the Executive, Audit Committee and senior management received practical guidance to develop the Council's Risk Management Strategy.
+This built on work done in 2018/2019 to adopt a Risk Appetite Statement.